 67% of children can swim competently, confidently and proficiently over 25m and also achieved the further distance of 50m.

 Please find available to download below, our PE funding action plan for 2018-19

 School Games Mark GOLD

-The Sainsbury's School Games Mark is a Government led awards scheme launched in 2012 to reward schools for their commitment to the development of competition across their school and into the community.
+The School Games Mark is a Government led awards scheme launched in 2012 to reward schools for their commitment to the development of competition across their school and into the community.
 Schools in England are able to assess themselves across bronze, silver and gold levels of the Mark.
 We are thrilled to announce that following a successful application, we have been awarded Gold School Games Mark again.

 The award measures all aspects of Sport and PE within school, including our provision of extra-curricular activities through after school clubs, the opportunities we provide for students to develop leadership skills, the way we promote sport and competition to parents and the local community and the opportunities we provide our students to compete at inter-school competitions.

-I would especially like to express a huge thank you to Mrs Udberg as our PE subject leader, for her dedication, enthusiasm and constant passion to develop all aspects of PE, sport and after-school clubs within our school.
+I would especially like to express a huge thank you to Mrs Udberg as our PE subject leader, for her dedication, enthusiasm and constant passion to develop all aspects of PE, sport and active after-school clubs within our school.